Supporting a New Generation of Human Rights Lawyers

 The new fellowships are just part of the Justice Initiative’s continuing efforts to support a global network of practical human rights legal expertise, including through the establishment of university-based legal clinics and legal training and education.
 This year, the Justice Initiative will convene the third annual one-week Summer School in Human Rights Litigation at the CEU in Budapest.
 The one week course is designed to serve human rights activists as well as lawyers, by providing insight into the practicalities and the challenges of using human rights litigation to push for change.
 The classes are presented by Justice Initiative legal experts and by CEU academics.
 The deadline for this summer’s course has already passed, but we will be inviting applications for the July 2015 litigation summer school at the end of the year.

-Anna Fischer is policy officer for fellowships with the Open Society Justice Initiative.
+Anna Fischer is managing policy officer with the Open Society Justice Initiative.